 For his solo Project, he won the 2nd prize at the “Il Sole In Cantina Award”.
 At the “Leiden Jazz Award” he won the first prize with “Marco Apicella Trio” and at “Erasmus Jazz Price” he was awarded the prize for the best soloist.
 He was invited to play at the international Choro Festival in New York City and performed with the Bossa Legend Wanda Sa.
 With "Half Easy Trio" he won the "Keep an eye on Jazz - The Records" competition held at the Bimhuis in Amsterdam.
-Also he had the pleasure to perform with the great Franz von Chossy Trio during a Tour in Germany and he became a member of the band of Aynur Dogan with whom he is touring in Europe and Turkey.
+Also he had the pleasure to perform with the great Franz von Chossy Trio during a Tour in Germany and he recently toured with Aynur Dogan in Europe and Turkey.

 In November 2021 he released his debut solo-album 'Journey'.